waylonflinn/libris/README.md

 The first argument to the `execute` function is the name of a file in the `scripts` directory.
 This file should contain the lua code you want to execute.
 Second argument is an array of arguments to pass to the script (node-redis style).
-Third argument is the ubiquitous callback.
+Third argument is the ubiquitous node callback.

 ## Usage

 1. Create a directory to hold your Redis scripts (named `scripts` above).
-2. Make sure the files inside have a `.lua` extension.
+2. Make sure the files inside are valid Redis scripts and have a `.lua` extension.
-3. Create a `libris` object by passing in your redis object and the path to the script directory you just created.
+3. Create a `script` object in your node.js code by passing your redis object and the path to your script directory to `libris`.
-4. Call any of the scripts in your directory by passing the file name to the `execute` object.
+4. Call any of the scripts in your directory by passing the file name to the `execute` object, along with an array of arguments to be passed to the Redis script.

 ## Library support